Multifamily Properties The Smart Way

 New investors with no cash or credit should be able to reconcile and rectify to themselves their current financial condition and behaviors before even trying to invest.

-For if you have not corrected poor financial habits in your personal life, you will not be able to attain or sustain success as a real estate investor.
+For if you have not corrected poor financial habits in your personal life, it's logical to conclude that such people would not be able to attain or sustain success as a real estate investor.

-In other words, if you don't know exactly where every dime of your money is going every month in your personal life, then you have no business being a real estate investor, in my observation and opinion.
+In other words, if you can't give an exact account of where every dime of your money is going every month in your personal life, then you have no business being a real estate investor, in my observation and opinion.

-On the flip side, I know from personal experience that there are legit understandable reasons people have poor credit and cash profiles (e.g.,illness, divorce, job loss, tied up in other investments, and death of loved one).
+On the flip side, I know from personal experience that there are legit understandable reasons people have poor credit and cash profiles (e.g.,illness, divorce, job loss, and death of loved ones).

-But quiet as it is kept, most people with poor credit and no cash, who have experienced all of the above, were poor money managers before any personal tragedies.
+But quiet as it is kept, most people with poor credit and no cash, who have experienced all of the above, were poor money managers before any of the aforementioned personal challenges or tragedies.

-The truth is, if the newbie doesn't experience a mindset shift, they are not, yet, suitable candidates for the nuances, responsibilities, and stress of investing.
+The truth is, until the aspiring investor experiences a significant mindset and behavior shift, they will not be suitable candidates for the nuances, responsibilities, and stress of investing.

 Perhaps their time would be better spent, first, practicing principles of sound money management in their personal lives.